SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/lp_site_manager_site_directory_new_site.png)

-11. Afterwards you are able to see all settings for your newly created launchpad site, to enter it via the "Task Center business user" open the URL via the "Incognito" mode:
+11. Afterwards you are able to see all settings for your newly created launchpad site.
+In order to access the "SAP Task Center" as business user (task approver), please open the URL in "Incognito"-mode browser session or logout all your sessions for the platform user (BTP Admin):

     <br>![](/exercises/ex1/images/lp_site_manager_site_edit.png)

+> ℹ You can also bookmark the URL for your Launchpad site for later reference.

 12. After providing the credentials from the "**business user**" you should now identify the "Task Center tiles":